stanfordnlp/CoreNLP/_pages/human-languages.md

 ### Chinese

-You can process Chinese with a command line this:
+You can process Chinese with a command line like this:

 ```sh
 java -mx3g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLP -props StanfordCoreNLP-chinese.properties -file chinese.txt -outputFormat text